h3tz/wca-api/readme.md

 | [results](/V1/results.md)    |   Get all results as presented from [https://www.worldcubeassociation.org/results/rankings/333/single](https://www.worldcubeassociation.org/results/rankings/xxx/single)
 | [records](/V1/records.md)    |   Get all results as presented from [https://www.worldcubeassociation.org/results/records](https://www.worldcubeassociation.org/results/records)

+### Feature highlights

+#### Get the next competition registration date
+>  Using the "next" option of the endpoint [comp](/V1/competitions.md)  you will receive the competitions the registration open date and time will be the next one  based on your region

 ## Endpoints that require Authentication
 wip